bobolopolis/grav-plugin-jscomments/README.md

 disabled: false
 ```

-For most users, only the **provider** and **account** option will need to be set.
+For most users, only the **provider** (**account** for Disqus/IntenseDebate and Facebook) option will need to be set.
 This will pull the comments settings from your account and pull information (such as the page title) from the page.